New 1-Minute Video Script

-The white pine weevil is a native species.
+The white pine weevil is a native to Maine.
 It targets the terminal leader—the topmost shoot—of the tree, leading to deformities such as the multiple trunks that you see here.
 In early spring, adult weevils become active, feeding and laying eggs in the bark of the previous year’s leader.
 Larvae hatch and tunnel downward, girdling and killing the leader.
 By mid-July, new adults emerge, feed briefly, and then overwinter in ground litter at the tree’s base.

 The best method is to count the rings.
 Rather than cutting down the tree to see the rings, an increment borer can extract a core sample without damaging the living tree.

-It is possible that there were two distinct pastures on this property.
 Studying the location and age of the pine trees will help determine the size and range of the pastureland that once was here.

 Notice the area surrounding this pasture pine.
 All the nearby trees are much younger.
 Also, consider that the tree has broad branches and is located near the pasture’s boundary, as defined by the stone wall.
 Taking all this together, It means that this was probably one of the first trees to colonize the area when the pasture was abandoned.
 Sheep fever began in the early 1800’s when the first Marino sheep were brought to Warren Maine.
 It ended when the price of wool collapsed in the mid-1800’s, triggered by the restoration of cotton production after the Civil War and by competition from midwest farmers, who could graze sheep on more productive land.